joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Business plan

 A business plan is a written document that describes in detail the goals, strategies, and tactics that a company will undertake to achieve its objectives.
-It outlines the products or services that the business intends to offer, the target audience, marketing and sales strategies, financial projections, and the company's organizational structure.

-The purpose of a business plan is to provide a clear roadmap for the company's growth and success.
-It acts as a tool for the management team to align their efforts and resources toward a common goal, secure funding from investors or lenders, and communicate the company's vision and values to stakeholders.
+A good business plan provides a clear roadmap for the company, aligns employees, helps secure funding, and communicates the company's vision and values to stakeholders.

-A comprehensive business plan typically includes the following components:
+A business plan typically includes:

-* Executive Summary: A brief overview of the entire plan, highlighting the company's mission, products or services, target audience, and financial projections.
+* Executive Summary: Introduce the plan, highlighting the mission, offerings, targets, and projections.

-* Company Description: A detailed description of the company's history, legal structure, industry analysis, and competitive advantage.
+* Company Description: Describe the company's history, legal structure, industry analysis, and competitive advantage.

 * Market Analysis: An analysis of the industry and market, including the target audience, customer needs, and competitors.

 * Products and Services: A description of the company's products or services, including features, benefits, and pricing.

-* Marketing and Sales: A plan for how the company will market and sell its products or services, including pricing, promotion, and distribution strategies.
+* Marketing and Sales: Explain how the company will market and sell, including pricing, promotion, and distribution.

-* Operations: A description of the day-to-day operations of the company, including production, logistics, and management.
+* Operations: Describe day-to-day operations of the company, including production, logistics, and management.

-* Management Team: A summary of the key members of the management team and their roles and responsibilities.
+* Management Team: Summarize key members, their roles, and their responsibilities.

-* Financial Projections: A detailed analysis of the company's financial performance, including revenue and expense projections, cash flow analysis, and break-even analysis.
+* Financial Projections: Analyze the company's financial performance, including revenues, expenses, cash flow, and break-evens.

-* Funding Requirements: A description of the funding requirements for the company, including the amount of funding required, the sources of funding, and the use of funds.
+* Funding Requirements: Describe the amount of funding needed, the sources of funding, and the use of funds.

 * Exit Strategy: A plan for how the company will exit the market or provide a return on investment to its investors.